GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 you won't be able to delve as deeply into system classes such as `java.util.HashMap` or `javax.servlet.http.HttpServletRequest` as you would in a local debugger.
-These restrictions are reduced, though not completely eliminated, when running on MVMs or GCE.
+These restrictions are reduced, though not completely eliminated, when running on Managed VMs or GCE.

 ### Close the debugger